chaoskagami/scangrab/README.md

 You may have noticed that I'm a size optimization freak, by the various versions in dist.
 The shxz, shgz, shbz is the scangrab.min file compressed into an archive, with an decompress to stdout and eval payload.
 They're compressed and only require the compression tools to execute.
 If you're running this somewhere that can't run xz, for example, you can pick the shgz variant or shbz2.
 Also, the scangrab.min file is minified - a lot of things are replaced with garbage equivalents.
 This works much like a javascript minifier.
 Why isn't there a bash minifier?

 A lot of temporary files may show up with some sites.
 This is normal.
-I may rewrite to use eval later everywhere.
+I may rewrite to use eval later everywhere, but for now there are some issues with handling newlines.

 Note: I will not add support for mangafox.
 Why?
 Their scans get run thru jpeg, they don't credit where it's due, and they watermark everything.
 Have fun coding that yourself.

 Don't want anything NSFW because you can't or don't want it?
 Check the sfw branch out.
-It's sync'd every once in a while from master with the stuff removed.
+It's pulled every once in a while from master with the stuff removed.
+That said, by every once in a while, I mean horribly out-of-date.